jmbertin/Boot2Root/writeup1.md

 ----

-#### III - On etudie les failles connues sur les services
+#### III - We study known flaws in services
 **SSH :**
-CVE-2016-0777 : Permet à un serveur malveillant d'exfiltrer des données privées du client en envoyant un paquet SSH2_MSG_UNIMPLEMENTED en réponse à une requête SSH_FXP_INIT.
+CVE-2016-0777 : Allows a malicious server to exfiltrate private client data by sending an SSH2_MSG_UNIMPLEMENTED packet in response to an SSH_FXP_INIT request.

 **Apache httpd 2.2.22 :**
-CVE-2017-7679: Une vulnérabilité dans le module mod_mime peut permettre à un attaquant d'exécuter du code arbitraire à distance.
+CVE-2017-7679: A vulnerability in the mod_mime module can allow an attacker to execute arbitrary code remotely.
 [-] https://192.168.31.26:443
 -> The target is not vulnerable to CVE-2021-42013 (requires mod_cgi to be enabled).

 **VSFTPD :**
+backdoor in v2.3.4
-backdoor dans la version 2.3.4 msf6 > search vsftpd
+msf6 > search vsftpd
 msf6 > use exploit/unix/ftp/vsftpd_234_backdoor
 msf5 exploit(unix/ftp/vsftpd_234_backdoor) > show options